swdotcom/swdc-intellij-music-time/README.md

 ### **2. Open your Music Time dashboard**

-Click the “🎧” icon in the status bar then **Music Time Dashboard** to generate an in-editor report of your top songs, artists, and genres by productivity score.
+Click “Music Time” on the menu bar then **Open Dashboard** to generate an in-editor report of your top songs, artists, and genres by productivity score.

 ### **3. Explore your music metrics**